PatrickRooney/distance/README.md

-# Euclidean Double Scaled Distance README
+# Euclidean Double Scaled Distance

-1. Title: Euclidean Double Scaled Distance
-2. Project Description
+# Project Description

 Script to compute "double-scaled" Euclidean distance between units (e.g., zip codes, regions, DMA's, stores) across multiple attributes (e.g., sales, income, clicks).
 The distance measure is from P. Barett, 2005, "Euclidean Distance: raw, normalized, and double-scaled coefficients" found at https://www.pbarrett.net/techpapers.html.
 The Euclidean distance is scaled by the range of values for each attribute and by the number of attributes.
 This enables the distance measure to be computed with reference to the largest possible range in the data across the attributes.
 The distance measure can range from 0 to 1.
 The similarity of any unit with another may be easily obtained by the formula similarity = 1 - distance.